A major nor'easter off the East Coast officially "bombed out" on Saturday, becoming a powerful weather system known as a "bomb cyclone."

 "Bombogenesis is fairly common in the Pacific Ocean region because there is enough water surface area for strengthening.
 It has happened a few times on the Atlantic coastline; however, it is not as common there," said FOX Weather Meteorologist Stephen McCloud.
 "Forecasting this phenomenon is rather difficult to do especially when there are changes in forecast model runs.
 Most of the time, this happens in real-time situations.
 It is easy to pick out, especially on the satellite when you see bombogenesis occur."

 The first of two bomb cyclones in the Pacific Ocean formed on Oct.
-21, when its central pressure dropped 50 millibars in 24 hours.
-A second bomb cyclone three days later set records on the Pacific coast when it strengthened to 942.5 millibars for its central pressure, marking the lowest measures for a storm in the region of the ocean near the Pacific Northwest, according to the National Weather Service.
+21, 2021, when its central pressure dropped 50 millibars in 24 hours.
+A second bomb cyclone three days later set records on the Pacific coast when it strengthened to 942.5 millibars for its central pressure, marking the lowest measures for a storm in the ocean region near the Pacific Northwest, according to the National Weather Service.
 Its central pressure dropped 46 millibars in 24 hours.

 The combination of an atmospheric river of rain and the bomb cyclone brought a foot of rain, 3 feet of snow and the highest mountain wind gust of 159 mph.

-Early this week, a nor'easter brought flooding rain and damaging winds to the northeast.
-After moving off the Atlantic coast and dropping 28 millibars in 24 hours the system met the criteria for a bomb cyclone combining two severe weather events into one.
+Then in late October, a nor'easter brought flooding rain and damaging winds to the northeast.
+After moving off the Atlantic coast and dropping 28 millibars in 24 hours, the system met the criteria for a bomb cyclone combining two severe weather events into one.

 The Boston area saw some of the most severe winds at 80 mph.

-According to the NWS, the last bomb cyclone to occur off Boston's coast was in October 2019.
+According to the NWS, the last bomb cyclone off Boston's coast was in October 2019.
 That could change this weekend when the storm is expected to reach peak intensity near New England on Saturday.

 However, not all bomb cyclones happen in the fall and winter months.